-Flu season is here.
-THA is leading a campaign to encourage everyone to get their flu shot during the 2021-2022 flu season.
-Hospitals and health care providers continue working tirelessly to defend against COVID-19, and Texans should take the same precautions to protect their health this flu season.
-Use the best defense at our disposal: the flu shot.
-While THA actively promotes flu vaccination among the public, member hospitals are encouraged to use these resources to promote flu vaccination among their patients and communities.
+We encourage Texans to use the best defense at our disposal: the flu shot.
+While THA actively promotes flu vaccination among the public, we encourage member hospitals to use these resources to promote flu vaccination among their patients and communities.

 THA’s digital messages make it easy for member hospitals to promote flu shots among their staff and patients.